TezosTaqueria/taqueria-github-action/README.md

 When set to True/true, contracts will be originated to the environment defined with the `environment` variable (leave empty for default).
 This option makes use of the `taquito` plugin so please make sure to install it.

+### `tests`

+When set to True/true, all tests in the `tests` directory will be run using the Jest plugin.
+This option makes use of the `jest` plugin so please make sure to install it.

 ### `environment`

 This input is used to select the configured environment for `taqueria` to originate to.
 The default is set to `development`.